apache/couchdb-documentation/src/cluster/sharding.rst

 Moving shards between nodes in a cluster involves the following steps:

+0. Ensure the target node has joined the cluster.
 1. Copy the shard(s) and any secondary index shard(s) onto the target node.
 2. Set the target node to maintenance mode.
 3. Update cluster metadata to reflect the new target shard(s).